anshul-rao/FoodWise/README.md

 # FoodWise
-A simple full-stack web application to track food inventory and reduce food wastage.
+A simple full-stack web application to track food inventory with the goal to reduce global food wastage.